Skip to content

 Focus

-This is the policy checkpoint that prevents the plan from drifting away from Azure Policy, tagging, networking, or security constraints.
+This is the policy checkpoint that prevents the plan from drifting away from Azure Policy, tagging, and security constraints.

 Includes